Is Kailyn Lowry Dating Someone New? Pregnant ‘Teen Mom 2’ Star Spotted With Mystery Man At The 2017 MTV Awards

 “She was upset by the negative response to the Snap.
 [Her ex] Javi Marroquin was especially angry about it and let her know.”

-Javi is Kailyn Lowry baby daddy no. 2 who fathered Lincoln.
-He has so far been the most outspoken out of the Teen Mom 2 star’s exes and have even made a statement about the Snap via Radar Online.
+Javi is Kailyn Lowry’s baby daddy no. 2 who fathered Lincoln.
+He has so far been the most outspoken out of the Teen Mom 2 star’s exes and has even made a statement about the Snap via Radar Online.

 “It’s just sad.
 It makes me sad for the boys.
 I have nothing else to say about her,” he told the outlet.

-Hours later, 24-year-old father posted this on his Twitter.
+Hours later, the 24-year-old father posted this on his Twitter.

 ???????? lol I'm disgusted